neeraj9194/devops-roadmap/README.md

 # Devops Roadmap (Infrastructure)

-A terraform project to create AWS infrastructure to a web application with its container registery
+A terraform project to create AWS infrastructure to a web application with its container registry

 ## Overview